yibeisita/Hodgkin-Huxley-Simulation/README.md

 - **`2_Bayesian_Inference.ipynb`**

   Uses simulation-based Bayesian inference to estimate model parameters (e.g., resting potential, stimulus amplitude) from synthetic voltage data.
   The notebook illustrates how simulated experiments can be used to train a neural network that learns to infer the true parameters probabilistically.
+Also contains basic computational analysis of the model.

 - **`3_Biological_vs_Artificial_Neurons.ipynb`**